smacvittie/Sophia-MacVittie-Sogin-Lab-Notebook/_posts/2021-12-21-PRJ002-Knockdown-sampling-protocol.md

 50 ul of homogenate/dilution were plated on Marine Agar plates and spread using plating beads. plates were allowed to incubate for 24 hours at 28C at which point CFU counts were obtained.

-## Flow Cytometry and Protien content
+## Flow Cytometry and Protein content
 20ul of 0.1% SDS solution were added to the remaining aprox.
 180ul of sample homogenate ( final conc.
 0.01%SDS) and frozen for downstream processing

 ## Physiology plates